 It happens when beneficiaries try to take on the task of enrolling in a plan without an agent.
-Or with an agent who didn’t have their clients’ best interest in mind.
+Sometimes, a beneficiary may have enlisted the help of an agent who didn’t have their clients’ best interest in mind.

-During this window, a current Medicare Advantage enrollee can do one of two things:
+During this window, a current Medicare Advantage enrollee can:

-- Disenroll from a Medicare Advantage plan and return to Original Medicare, with or without a Prescription Drug plan.
+- Disenroll from a Medicare Advantage Plan and return to Medicare with or without a prescription drug plan

-You can only make one change to your healthcare coverage during this time, so choose wisely.
-Once you make that change, you cannot make another change until the Medicare Annual Enrollment Period outside of qualify for a Special Enrollment Period.
+You can only make one change to your health care coverage during this time, so choose wisely.
+Once you make that change, you cannot make another change until the Medicare Annual Enrollment Period unless you qualify for a Special Enrollment Period.

-Who the Medicare Advantage Open Enrollment Period is NOT For
+Who is Eligible for the Medicare Advantage Open Enrollment Period?

-For those familiar with Medicare, you may remember this time as the Medicare Advantage Disenrollment Period or MADP.[embedyt] https://www.youtube.com/watch?v=-rI6cg97tN0[/embedyt]
+For those familiar with Medicare, you may remember this time as the Medicare Advantage Disenrollment Period.

 Why Discontinuing the Medicare Advantage Disenrollment Period Was a Bad Idea